Close Menu

 Why Does the Debt-to-Income Ratio Matter?

 Your DTI ratio is more than just a number on a loan application.
 It reflects your ability to manage monthly payments and maintain financial stability.
 A lower DTI means you have more disposable income available for savings, emergencies, or other expenses.
-Conversely, a high DTI can be a red flag, signaling that you may be overextended and at risk of financial distress.

 Financial experts emphasize that a healthy DTI ratio not only improves your chances of loan approval but also reduces the risk of household bankruptcy.
-Recent research highlights a financial planning approach called the “One-Third Rule,” which suggests dividing your income equally among debt repayment, savings, and living expenses.
-This balanced method aims to promote long-term financial stability and minimize bankruptcy risk, as detailed in a study from arxiv.org.
+Recent research highlights a financial planning approach known as the “One-Third Rule,” which recommends allocating your income in equal parts to debt repayment, savings, and living expenses.

 How to Calculate Your True Debt-to-Income Ratio